dmilos/cpp_proposal/lex.md

   `lex` classes is designed in manner that is possible to easy connect with `yacc`-like features.

    - Why two classes/function
-      - `lex_simple` offers utilizing speed of switch and avoid expensive call of lambda-have -`lex_lambda` offers rapid code developing and flexibility in maintenance.
+      - `lex_simple` offers utilizing speed of switch and avoid expensive call of lambda.
+      -`lex_lambda` offers rapid code developing and flexibility in maintenance.
   - No iteration or deleting of pushed regular expressions?
       This will make this library more complicate.
 Focus is on parsing not on container maintenance.
 If desired this functionality can be easily added.